kckDeepak/BhargavaSwara/README.md

 ## Google Tools Used

-BhargavaSwara leverages several Google tools to enhance development, testing, and machine learning capabilities:
+BhargavaSwara leverages Google tools to enhance development, testing, and deployment:

 - **Google Colab:**
-  A cloud-based Jupyter notebook environment used for prototyping and testing audio analysis algorithms.
-Colab provided an accessible platform for experimenting with signal processing techniques and integrating them with the BhargavaSwara Library.
+  Used for prototyping and testing audio analysis algorithms.
+Colab facilitated experimentation with signal processing and machine learning models for raga and tala detection.

 - **Project IDX:**
-  Google’s Project IDX, an integrated development environment (IDE), was utilized to streamline the development workflow.
-It enabled rapid prototyping of the Flutter frontend and seamless integration with native C++ components.
-Project IDX’s cloud-based features also facilitated collaborative coding and testing across different devices and platforms.
+  Google’s cloud-based IDE streamlined Flutter frontend development and integration with native C++ components.
+It supported collaborative coding and cross-platform testing.

 - **Gemini APIs:**
-  The Gemini APIs, part of Google’s generative AI suite, were employed to enhance music analysis and synthesis.
-These APIs powered advanced machine learning models for raga and ornamentation detection, leveraging their natural language and pattern recognition capabilities to interpret complex musical structures.
-The APIs were integrated into the app for real-time processing and to support the generation of synthesized musical elements like tanpura drones.
+  Integrated for advanced music analysis, including raga, ornamentation, and tradition detection.
+These APIs enhance the backend’s ability to process complex musical structures.

 - **TensorFlow:**
-  TensorFlow, Google’s open-source machine learning framework, was used in conjunction with Colab to train and fine-tune models for audio feature extraction (e.g., MFCCs and spectrograms).
-These models were later optimized for deployment within the BhargavaSwara Library, ensuring efficient performance on mobile devices.
+  Used in Colab to train and optimize machine learning models for audio feature extraction (e.g., MFCCs, spectrograms).
+These models are integrated into the BhargavaSwara Library for efficient mobile performance.

+- **Google Cloud Run:**
+  Hosts the Flask backend, providing scalable and secure API services for audio analysis at [https://bhargava-swara-flask-service-765294418264.us-east1.run.app/](https://bhargava-swara-flask-service-765294418264.us-east1.run.app/).

 ---